 A recent Chinese observational study, published in many medical journals revealed that people eating regular spicy foods had a lower risk of dying from cancer, ischemic heart disease, and respiratory disease.
 However, none of the observations admittedly proved that spicy foods were behind the lower chance of deaths, which was 10 percent to be exact.
 More vitally important, no test group was given to women exclusively to determine a possible menstrual factor.

 What Constitutes A Spicy Food?

-Chili peppers or other capsaicin content foods or spices such as curry, onion, chili, ginger, garlic and turmeric are all common spices found in many cultures and ethnic cuisines.
+Chili peppers or other capsaicin-containing foods, and spices such as curry, onion, chili, ginger, garlic and turmeric, are all common spices found in many cultures and ethnic cuisines.